csirmaz/superloop/README.md

 The external system can implement a special type of memory (derivable stack memory, addressable memory, etc.), an attention system, or other enhancement.

+This project contains:

+- A framework to build RNNs with a "superloop" in TensorFlow/Keras
+- An implementation of a simple gated recurrent unit ("SGU") we use instead of LSTM or GRU cells in the RNN
+- An implementation of a register-based memory unit
+- An implementation of an attention system that allows the network to move freely along the input data

 ## The superloop framework